Wencl010/4211_Project1/README.md

 ```
 When in listening mode Ctrl + C will take users back to the options menu.
 #### Server:
 Once the server starts the main thread waits for new connections.
 For each connection it spawns a worker thread.
-The worker threads wait until they receive a message from a client then handle the message (create a subscription or publish a message) and replying before returning to listen mode.
-The workers share one TopicManager instance and one SubscriptionManager instance, access to these is controlled with a mutex lock.
+The worker threads wait until they receive a message from a client then handle the message (create a subscription or publish a message) and reply before returning to listen mode.
+The workers all share one TopicManager instance and one SubscriptionManager instance to handle subscriptions.
+The access to these instances is controlled with two mutex locks, one for topics and one for subscriptions.
 ##### Topics:
 The topics.h file contains both the Topic and TopicManager classes.
 The Topic class holds the name and retainMsg of a topic, as well as any child topics that are under it.
 The TopicManager handles the highest level topics and gives an interface to add and create topics deep in the tree.
 ##### Subscriptions: